Standard Bearer with Textile Flag - by Kay Bojesen

 - The Maker

 The popular guardsman by Kay Bojesen has a new flag!
 The guardsman previously carried a paper flag, but now he has a lovely cotton textile flag, which is a more robust, longer-term solution.
-Kay Bojesen first sketched the standard bearer in 1942, and this impressive painted beech standard bearer comes with a cardboard sentry box bearing the monogram by permission of Her Majesty the Queen of Denmark.
+Kay Bojesen first sketched the standard bearer in 1942, and is made of hand painted beech.

 - Brand:Kay Bojesen of Denmark